fonoster/routr/README.md

 <a href="https://github.com/psanders/sip.io"><img src="https://github.com/psanders/sip.io/blob/master/logo.png" align="left" hspace="10" vspace="4" width="160"></a>

 **Sip I/O** is a modern sip proxy, location server, and registrar that aims to be container friendly and easy to use by developers and VoIP implementors.
 At the moment you can add your sip devices and group them using domains.
 You can also connect with the PSTN using a Sip Gateway.
-To learn some key concepts and get up and running, check out the following tutorials:
+To learn some key concepts and get up and running, check out the [Wiki](https://github.com/psanders/sip.io/wiki/Home)

 ## Requirements